Seminole Heights is to Tampa what Brooklyn is to New York.

 “The thing I’m trying to do is get the office crowd in here from 5:30 to 8:30.
 Then around 10:30, the younger group comes in and they support the place quite well.
 I, personally, and a lot of people on our staff welcome it.
 It’s taking them a while to get used to it and there’s some that definitely don’t want it …but like I tell them, (by) 7:30 or 8:30 they’re gone.
 So what happens after that, what do you care?
 It’s paying the bills.”

-“If we had problems here, I’d put an end to it, but there has been no problems.
+“If we had problems here, I’d put an end to it, but there have been no problems.
 As long as they contain themselves like ladies and gentlemen, the place is open to them.
 We welcome ‘em. … Everybody’s coming out a winner.”

 8:30 p.m. — The Mermaid Tavern